pingshunhuangalex/ariang-for-chrome/README.md

 ## How to use

-- Ensure you have [Aria2](https://github.com/aria2/aria2) installed and configured
+- Ensure you have [Aria2] installed and configured

-- Clone / Download this repository
+- Download `AriaNg-for-Chrome.rar` in [the latest release] and unzip it in the directory of your choice

-- Load the root folder `AriaNg-for-Chrome` as an unpacked Chrome extention via `Chrome menu > More tools > Extensions > Load unpacked`, and you are all set
+- Load the unzipped folder `AriaNg-for-Chrome` as an unpacked Chrome extention via `Chrome menu > More tools > Extensions > Load unpacked`, and you are all set

 - [Optional] If you have a secret token for your `Aria2 RPC`, you may still need to config it after the installation
   - For `AriaNg for Chrome Settings`, right-click the extension and click `Options`